bmlt-enabled/bmlt-root-server/README.md

 ----------
 ***Version 1.3.0* ** *- TBD*

-- Added support for the Coverage Area option.
+- Added support for the Coverage Area option, which includes a map display of the coverage area.

 ***Version 1.2.1* ** *- March 31, 2017*